gatsbyjs/gatsby/docs/blog/2019-08-06-gazette-august/index.md

 First, an aside.

-[Mac OS X Snow Leopard](https://en.wikipedia.org/wiki/Mac_OS_X_Snow_Leopard) (version 10.6) was the seventh major release of Mac OS X (now named macOS).
+[Snow Leopard](https://en.wikipedia.org/wiki/Mac_OS_X_Snow_Leopard) was the seventh major release of macOS.
 Unlike those of previous versions, the goals of Snow Leopard were improved performance, greater efficiency and the reduction of its overall memory footprint.
 Addition of new end-user features was not a primary consideration: its name signified its goal to be a refinement of the previous OS X version, Leopard.

 Similarly, earlier last month, we felt like we needed to take some time to slow down and clean up Gatsby after some of the big features that we've shipped recently ([themes](https://www.gatsbyjs.org/blog/2019-07-03-announcing-stable-release-gatsby-themes/), [per page manifest](https://www.gatsbyjs.org/blog/2019-06-12-performance-improvements-for-large-sites/)).
 Our goal was to squash bugs and issues that had happened as a result of moving fast and shipping.